auremoser/hiv-30_zoom/README.md

 * Information on the data cleaning scripts can be found in these python and node folders: [Python pre-process](https://github.com/internews-ke/hiv-30/tree/master/Sentiment_Analysis/python) | [Node batch process](https://github.com/internews-ke/hiv-30/tree/master/Sentiment_Analysis/node)
 * A [cluster visualization](http://auremoser.github.io/hiv-30_cluster/) to view all petris separately
 * A [zoom visualization](http://auremoser.github.io/hiv-30_zoom/) to view the terms in connection

-See also this [static circle packing](/mbostock/4063530) example, for the template
+* To learn more about zoomable circle packs in D3 see also this [static circle packing](/mbostock/4063530) example, for the template